openhab/openhab-docs/configuration/blockly/rules-blockly-http.md

 ![http-get-simple](../images/blockly/blockly-http-get-simple.png)

-By activating the toggles the timeout and request headers can be provided.
+By activating the toggles the timeout, request headers and query parameters can be provided.
+Instead of creating a URI containing the query parameters, you can use the query parameter option and provide a [Dictionary](rules-blockly-standard-ext.md#dictionary-for-managing-key--value-pairs) of query parameters.
+The provided parameters will automatically be URI encoded.
 See the [POST-Request](#http-request-post) below for an example showing these additional fields.

 ### HTTP Request POST